bahe007/tt404/readme.md

 # tt404
 ## Abstract
 tt404 is supposed to find faulty links on a website by crawling through it.
-It's able to write the results into a csv-file, to make the results easy to use and analyse.
+It's able to write the results into a csv-file, to make the findings easy to use and analyse.
 ## Project Motivation
 Most websites don't have a strict hierarchical navigation, instead there are links to other pages or even other websites within the article texts.
 This is especially critical, because it makes updating a website so difficult: If pages are moved to different urls, it can be quite hard to keep up with all the 404 errors.